polygonplanet/PunyApp/README.md

 *  Create database schema or write schema in  `application/settings/app-schema.php`.

-* Set to writable permission in the directories and files under `application/storage`.
+* Set to writable in the directories and files under `application/storage`.

 * Browse the first you files extracted directory.